takeshape/penny/README.md

 - `.env` contains common variables for all runtimes.
 You can define **publicly** available variables here.
 In most cases these are prefixed with `NEXT_PUBLIC`.
 This file **is** checked into your repo.

-  - Even though there are fallbacks, you will almost certainly want to set you `NEXT_PUBLIC_CANONICAL_URL` in this file to the canonical URL of your site.
+  - Even though there are fallbacks, you should set `NEXT_PUBLIC_CANONICAL_URL` in this file to the canonical URL of your site.
 This is important for accurate sitemap generation and to ensure the OpenID config can load correctly.